peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.ERounding Rounding { get; }

-Gets the desired rounding mode when converting numbers that can't be represented in the given precision and exponent range.
+Gets the desired rounding mode when converting numbers that can't be represented in the specified precision and exponent range.

 <b>Returns:</b>

-The desired rounding mode when converting numbers that can't be represented in the given precision and exponent range.
+The desired rounding mode when converting numbers that can't be represented in the specified precision and exponent range.

 <a id="Traps"></a>
 ### Traps